AR2202/Colourful/README.md

 ## Overview

-Colourful is an esotheric programming language based on combinatory logic.
+Colourful is an esoteric programming language based on combinatory logic.
 Instead of single letters, combinators are named after colours.
 Basic combinators are pre-defined as keywords in the language.
 User defined colours can be introduced at the end of the programm.
 The language has "reverse lexical scope", i.e. everything has to be defined AFTER it is used.
+Evaluation happens bottom to top and right to left.

 ## Syntax